estuary/flow/site/docs/guides/edit-data-flows.md

 To edit a materialization:

-1. Go to the [Materializations page](https://dashboard.estuary.dev/materializations) of the web app.
+1. Go to the [Destinations page](https://dashboard.estuary.dev/materializations) of the web app.

 2. Locate the materialization you'd like to edit.
 Click the **Options** button in its table row, then click **Edit specification**.

    The Edit Materialization page opens.

 3. Edit the connection to the destination system, if desired.
-You can either update fields in the Endpoint Config section or manually update the JSON in the Specification Editor.
+You can either update fields in the Endpoint Config section or manually update the JSON in the Advanced Specification Editor.

 :::caution
 You may have to re-authenticate with the destination system.
 Be sure to have current credentials on hand before editing the endpoint configuration.
 :::

-4. Use the **Collection Selector** to add or remove collections from the materialization, if desired.
+4. Use the **Source Collections** browser to add or remove collections from the materialization, if desired.

 6. Optionally apply a stricter schema to each collection to use for the materialization.

-   Depending on the data source, you may have captured data with a fairly permissive schema.
+   This option is available for collections captured from source systems with permissive schemas, such as NoSQL databases and cloud storage.
-   Flow can help you tighten up the schema so it'll materialize to your destination in the correct shape.
+   Flow can help you tighten up the schema to be used for downstream tasks in your Data Flow.

-   1. In the Collection Selector, choose a collection and click its **Specification** tab.
+   1. In the Source Collections browser, choose a collection and click its **Collection** tab.

    2. Click **Schema Inference**